pierolenzo/Infrastructure-for-web-application/README.md

 terraform apply -var-file=./env/prod/terraform.tfvars
 ```

-I you don't have your domain name, point the below URL with your browser
+If you don't have your domain name, point the below URL with your browser

 ```shell
 Outputs: